knative/eventing/sample/gcp_pubsub_function/README.md

 A simple function that receives Google Cloud Pub Sub events and prints out the data field after decoding from base64 encoding.
 The function uses a Knative route as an endpoint.
-This is also example of where we make use of a Receive Adapter that runs in the context of the namespace where the binding is created.
+This is also example of where we make use of a Receive Adapter that runs in the context of the namespace where the feed is created.
 Since we wanted to demonstrate pull events, we create a deployment that attaches to the specified GCP topic and then forwards them to the destination.